 - Has your child begun to understand place value?

 If your child is struggling with any of these, they’ll probably find parts of what they learn in Year 2 that much harder – it might even impact their SATs scores!
-Luckily, you can find ways to help them practice these in our dedicated Year 2 maths page.
+Luckily, you can find ways to help them practise these in our dedicated Year 2 maths page.

 Maths tip 2: Work on helping your child recognise number bonds